AutoResearch/equation-scraper/README.md

 -sympyParsing.py: Determines operation distributions from the extracted equations,

--plotParsedEquations.py: Pots the distribution of operations as a pie chart.
+-plotParsedEquations.py: Plots the distribution of operations as a pie chart.

 ## How to use this package:
 The package is executable through terminal where you run the file normally and any provided arguments (space separated) will be taken as the keywords to search for: